JamesB0415/Library-Project/README.md

 # Library Tracker Project!
-Welcome to Version 0
+Welcome to Version 0.1!

+You can read the updates file if you want more insight to the current build!

 In this version the project is barely functional.

-There No HTML or really anything.
+There little HTML or really anything.
 This is a test to practice push requests with git to Github

 Later Versions there will be JavaScript, HTML, and CSS added for funcionality

 ## Current Features
-In Version 0, as I mentioned above, there isnt any features :(
+In Version 0.0.1, as I mentioned above, there isnt many features :(

 However stay tuned for coming updates!